bmackenty/daily_notes/README.md

-# 📚 Daily Notes - Features
+# 📚 Daily Notes - Learning Management System

+## 🎯 What is Daily Notes?

+Daily Learning Notes give you a quick, clear summary of what we covered in class each day.
+They're here to help you review important ideas, remember what you learned, and stay on track — even if you missed a lesson.
+Each note connects to our learning goals, key concepts, and extra resources so you can study in a way that works best for you.

 ## 🎯 Core Features

+### For Teachers
-- 📝 Rich text editor for creating and managing daily lesson notes
+- 📝 Create and manage daily learning summaries for each class section
-- 📅 Comprehensive course management system
-- 👥 Section-based organization with meeting schedules
+- 📅 Comprehensive course management system with sections and meeting schedules
-- 📊 Weekly planning tools with learning objectives
+- 📊 Weekly planning tools with learning objectives and outcomes
-- 📋 Detailed syllabus management
+- 📋 Detailed syllabus management and resource linking
+- 👥 Section-based organization with student access control
+- 🏷️ Tag-based organization for easy content discovery

+### For Students
+- 📖 Access to daily learning summaries from missed or attended classes
+- 🔍 Search functionality across all notes and content
+- 📱 Responsive design for mobile and desktop access
+- 🎯 Clear connection to learning goals and key concepts
+- 📚 Easy navigation through course materials and resources

 ## 📊 Course Management
-- Create and manage multiple courses
+- Create and manage multiple courses with detailed descriptions
-- Define course descriptions and objectives
-- Set assessment methods and requirements
+- Define course objectives, assessment methods, and requirements
-- Establish course policies and rules
+- Establish course policies and academic integrity guidelines
-- Track prerequisites and materials
+- Track prerequisites and required materials
-- Manage academic integrity guidelines
+- Manage multiple sections within each course

-## 📝 Note Taking Features
+## 📝 Daily Learning Summaries
-- Rich text formatting with TinyMCE
+- Rich text formatting with TinyMCE editor for comprehensive content
-- Support for images, tables, and links
+- Support for images, tables, links, and multimedia content
-- Code snippet integration
+- Code snippet integration for technical courses
-- File attachments
+- Automatic academic year assignment and filtering
-- Automatic content saving
+- Tag-based organization for easy content discovery

 ## 👨‍🏫 Teacher Tools
-- Weekly plan creation and management
+- Weekly plan creation and management with learning objectives
-- Resource linking and organization
+- Resource linking and organization within notes
-- Progress tracking
+- Progress tracking across course sections
-- Student access management
+- Student access management and role-based permissions
-- Course section administration
+- Course section administration and scheduling

 ## ⚙️ Administrative Features
 - User role management (admin/teacher/student)
+- Academic year management and filtering
 - System settings configuration
 - Usage statistics and reporting
 - Backup and maintenance tools

 ## 💻 Technical Requirements
 - PHP 7.4 or higher